dgomezBenefit/AL-doc/readme.md

 * tpageext -> basic struct for a extension page.
 * tcodeunit -> basic struct for a codeunit.
 * tprocedure -> create a custom function.
+* treport -> create a basic struct to a report.
+* tdataitem -> add a data element to a report.
+* tcolumn -> add a column to data element.
 * tinterface -> create a basic struct for a interface.

 # Commands
 - Comment selection (Ctrl + K + C)